 Admission Requirements

 The admission of each applicant is decided by the Department as a whole and rests upon their academic record (especially economics and mathematics courses), GRE test scores, recommendations of scholars and instructors, and other pertinent information including a match between the research interests of the applicant and the faculty.
 To apply for admission, applicants are required to upload unofficial transcripts of all previous college and university study to their online application.
 Failure to upload unofficial transcripts will result in an inability to complete and submit the online application.
 In addition, we require at least two letters of recommendation.
 These recommendation letters should come from individuals who can comment on your scholarly skills.
 All applicants must submit scores from the Graduate Record Examination.
 Admitted students nearly always have very high quantitative GRE scores.
-Foreign applicants, who have not earned a degree in a university where English is the sole language of instruction, must take the TOEFL to satisfy the department that they are fluent in English.
-The department requires the TOEFL with a minimum score of 100 (internet based), 600 (paper based) or 250 (computer based), or IELTS with a bandscore of 7 in place of the TOEFL.
+Applicants must take the TOEFL with a minimum score of 100 (internet based), 600 (paper based) or 250 (computer based), or IELTS with a bandscore of 7.
+Applicants with degrees from universities in the United States or the countries listed on the KSAS Graduate Admissions website are exempt from this language proficiency requirement.
+It is the country in which the university is located that determines whether the requirement applies, not the language of instruction at the university.
+For the exemption to apply, applicants must have completed at least two years of full-time study at a university in the United States and/or a TOEFL exempt foreign country.

 Students should have a knowledge of economic theory and statistics and a strong background in mathematics including differential and integral calculus and linear algebra.
 Almost all of our students enter with at least two semesters of calculus and linear algebra.
 In admissions decisions, we like applicants to have taken other mathematics courses as well, including more advanced calculus, differential equations, probability, and real analysis.
 We especially welcome applications from under-represented populations, as diversity is important in our graduate program.